The topology, geometry, and angular momentum of cold plasma waves: Topology of plasma waves

 It is carefully constructed to be smooth at the poles and along the equator.
 This basis is fairly complicated, but it shows that it is possible to construct an orthonormal basis for EM waves.
-We suspect that it is possible that other methods may be utilized to construct substantially simpler global bases, and we hope to explore this possibility in future work.
+We suspect that alternative methods may be utilized to construct substantially simpler global bases, and we hope to explore this possibility in future work.

 Since $\zeta_{EM} \cong \gamma$, all of the topological results obtained for $\gamma$ in Ref. \cite{PalmerducaQin_PT} apply directly to $\zeta_{EM}$.
 In particular, it is not possible to construct a global basis consisting of only linear polarizations (\cite{PalmerducaQin_PT}, Theorem 20).
-Intuitively, this is because linear polarizations are scalar multiples of real polarization vectors, and thus the hairy ball theorem does apply in this case to preclude any globally nonvanishing linearly polarized vector fields.
+Intuitively, this is because linear polarizations are scalar multiples of real polarization vectors, and thus, in this case, the hairy ball theorem does apply to preclude any globally nonvanishing linearly polarized vector fields.
 A global linear polarization basis would imply that $\zeta_{EM} \cong \gamma \cong \ell_1 \oplus \ell_2$ where $\ell_1$ and $\ell_2$ are trivial linearly polarized line bundles.
 However, there do not exist \emph{any} linearly polarized subbundles of $\zeta_{EM} \cong \gamma$, let alone topologically trivial ones.